Asashou/notes/homework2.md

     - what happens with `zip()` if the lists aren't the same length?

-4. The groups in your experiment in question 1. now have exciting names, e.g. `'a'`, `'b'`, `'c'`, `'d'`.
+4. The measurements in your experiment in question 1. now have exciting names, e.g. `'a'`, `'b'`, `'c'`, `'d'`.
 Write a function called `normd()` that takes a dictionary with an arbitrary number of key:value pairs, and returns a dictionary with the same keys, but with normalized values.
 Example:

     `normd({'a':1, 'b':6, 'c':0, 'd':3})` returns `{'a':0.1, 'b':0.6, 'c':0.0, 'd':0.3]`